kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## Response from Generalitat

-- I receive a letter from the Generalitat in response to my complaints on 3rd April 2024 and pick it up on my return.
+- On my return, I receive a letter from the Generalitat in response to my complaints dated the 3rd April 2024.
 - It basically says they investigated and found nothing at all.
     - [Page 1 of GV response](../../content/documents/gv/Response%20from%20the%20Generalitat%203%20April%2024%202.JPG).
     - [Page 2 of GV response](../../content/documents/gv/Response%20from%20the%20Generalitat%203%20April%2024%201.JPG).

 ## Leak resumes

-- The leak from my car washer resumes.
+- The leak from my car washer has started again.
 I text Pedro the caretaker about it.

 ![Text Pedro about the leak](../../content/whatsapps/chat-about-the-leak-with%20pedro.jpg){width=45%}